Joako360/osm2city/doc/manual/generation.rst

 Alternatively `buildings.py` can be called with the ``-a`` option.

-Chapter :ref:`Textures <chapter-parameters-textures>` has an overview of how roof and facade textures can be filtered.
+Chapter :ref:`Textures <chapter-parameters-textures>` has an overview of how roof and facade textures can be filtered to suit a given scenery's needs by means of parameters.

 ====================